deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 You are likely looking at superposition!

 As hypothesized by <d-cite key="toymodels"></d-cite>, superposition is a phenomenon which occurs when the number of features being learned by a model is greater than the number of parameters in that model.
-In order to capture $n$ features with $m<n$ parameters, one can think of the neurons as "working overtime.”
+To capture $n$ features with $m<n$ parameters, one can think of the neurons as "working overtime.”
 In other words, some of the neurons within a model encode information about more than one feature.
 The neuron exhibiting superposition operates as an information compressor.
 The caveat is that this compression is often unpredictable and hard to understand!

 In a linear model, i.e., one which maps inputs to outputs with only linear functions, there are fewer parameters than the features it tries to represent, so it can only represent the top $m$ features.
 How then do neural networks use compression and map back to $n>m$ features using only $m$ parameters?
 The answer is non-linearity.
+Clearly, the activation function is key to understanding how superposition occurs - unexplored by other work in the field. <d-cite key="elhage2022solu"></d-cite> explores the activation function in transformer MLP, but not in the setting we present here.

-So why do we care about Superposition?
+But why do we care about Superposition?
 Why spend time studying this?

 While it may seem tangential, Superposition sheds important insights on Large Language Models (LLMs)!
 While LLMs are billions of parameters large, this is still not enough for a one-to-one mapping to “features" on the internet.
-Therefore LLMs also MUST exhibit superposition in order to learn.
+Therefore LLMs also MUST exhibit superposition to learn.
 We focus our current work on the $\textit{bottleneck superposition}$ regime, but <d-cite key="incidental"></d-cite> has shown that the picture is far more complicated than presented in <d-cite key="toymodels"></d-cite>.
 Namely, varying the initialization can change how superposition unfolds.
 To normalize across experiments, we initialize all weights using the Xavier norm, as outlined by <d-cite key="xavier"></d-cite>.
+However, this is certainly a limitation of our presented work.
+A more rigourous analysis of superposition with activation functions would explore it outside the contex of the bottleneck regime.
+We leave this for future work.

 <div class="row mt-3 l-page">